Special regulations for refugees from Ukraine

 Update:

-Before the war, people from Ukraine who wanted to come to Berlin to study needed an entry visa and a residence permit for studying or preparing for studies.
-This has changed due to the EU Council decision of March 4th, 2022, the subsequent Ukraine Transitional Residence Ordinance and Ordinance of the Federal Ministry of the Interior and for Home Affairs (BMI) of April 6, 2023.
+Before the war, people from Ukraine who wanted to come to Berlin to study needed an entry visa and a residence permit to study or prepare for their studies.
+This has changed due to various new laws from the EU and Germany.

 If you are a Ukrainian national, you will usually receive a humanitarian residence permit for temporary protection under Section 24 of the Residence Act (AufenthG).
 If you have been assigned to Berlin, you can apply for the residence permit online at the State Office for Immigration (LEA).